tamizhvendan/honeyeql/doc/cast-operation.md

 # Cast Operation

 HoneyEQL supports type cast operation using the `:cast` parameter.
-This parameter takes the value similar to HoneySQL's a `cast` parameter expect that instead of column name, we'll be using the attribute ident.
+This parameter takes the value similar to HoneySQL's a `cast` parameter except that instead of column name, we'll be using the attribute ident.

 ```clojure
 ; :eql.mode/lenient syntax